department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/analytics-tools/google-tag-manager-process.md

 2. Ensure dataLayer requirements use the `nav-` prefix

 #### Non-Form Products
-Configuration for non-form products include implementation for the Facility Locator, GI Bill Comparison Tool, Authenticated Experience products, and the login process.
+Configuration for non-form products includes implementation for the Facility Locator, GI Bill Comparison Tool, Authenticated Experience products, and the login process.
 These products are typically configured as distinct tags, triggers, and variables.
 Where applicable, custom dimensions can also be added to these tags to track hit, session, or user-scoped traits.

 *To-do's for Analytics-Insights Team:*
 1. Provide dataLayer requirements to VFS teams that follow the `product prefix-interaction suffix`.
 For example, the event for MyHealtheVet logins is `login-attempted-mhv`.